 But look at the reaction of stock price.
 There was a immediate reaction in few seconds, stock price started plummeting.
 So there are certain firms, funds, big investors out there who could process the information much faster and able to make decision much quicker before other retail traders jumps in.

-But when do retail traders would come to know about it, may be tomorrow in the newspaper.
+But when do retail traders would come to know about it, may be next day in the newspaper.

 If we dig deep, there are certain instances where similar news came out for other companies, like Hero Honda terminated their agreement with Honda, how stock price reaction at that time, studying such historical alternate data sets would provide some inputs to interpret the news faster.